Wedding Planner Salary: A Day in the Life, Skills, Education, & Career Guide - Cheese Wedding Cake Shop

 You may be surprised to learn that the event planning industry is expected to grow by 8% from 2019 to 2029, meaning there has never been a better time to enter the exciting world of wedding planning and build a successful career.

 If you are considering this path, let me share some tips that have helped me along the way.
+Be open to exploring different jobs within the wedding and event planning industry, such as a wedding assistant, coordinator, or other entry-level roles, to find the best fit for your skills and interests.

 Mastering Budget Management